varun-kovelamudi/Face-Mask-Detection/README.md

 # Face-Mask-Detection
 Step-1:
-"Prior to executing the code, ensure that the environment is configured to accommodate the designated versions of libraries."
+Prior to executing the code, ensure that the environment is configured to accommodate the designated versions of libraries.
 Use this pip commands or "pip install -r requirements.txt" in the project environment in Python 3.10 version only for better outpuyt.

 !pip install ipython==8.23.0